Canadian regulator to consider Katanga settlement proposal Tuesday

-LONDON, Dec 17 (Reuters) - A Canadian regulator will consider on Tuesday whether to accept a proposal from Katanga Mining Limited to settle allegations related to the Glencore-controlled company’s activities in Democratic Republic of Congo.
+LONDON (Reuters) - A Canadian regulator will consider on Tuesday whether to accept a proposal from Katanga Mining Limited (KAT.TO) to settle allegations related to the Glencore-controlled (GLEN.L) company’s activities in Democratic Republic of Congo.

 Katanga said in a statement on Monday it could not give details of the proposal until after the hearing, at which the Ontario Securities Commission (OSC) will consider whether a global settlement with Canadian-listed Katanga is in the public interest.